Charlotte Buckley won both the 800m and 1500m for Thames Valley Harriers. Photo: Daniel Rees

 But Thames Valley never know when they are beaten.
 The four-time NAL champions have enjoyed a wealth of international experience over recent years including Jade Lally, Amelia Campbell, Zoey Clark, Jessie Tappin, Chris McAlister and Bianca Williams.
 With that group of athletes either retired or not competing in Derby, a new generation took up the reigns.

-TVH then won all four 400m races through dominance from Portugal international Ricardo dos Santos and a fast finish from Louise Evans in the A string, before Cat Reynolds and Luseni Conteh followed up with B race wins.
+As for individual one-lap runs, TVH won all four 400m races through dominance from Portugal international Ricardo dos Santos and a fast finish from Louise Evans in the A string, before Cat Reynolds and Luseni Conteh followed up with B race wins.

 Charlie Husbands went clear at 2.21m.
 Photo: Daniel Rees

 Tonbridge AC’s promotion up from the Championship last year was largely helped by their distance runners and multi-eventers.
-They had plenty of reason to smile on their return to the top division as Ted Higgins took the men’s 800m in 1:51.46 and then put two-time Olympic medallist Alex Haydock-Wilson (Windsor, Slough, Eton and Hounslow) under pressure in the 4x400m relay.
+They had plenty of reason to smile on their return to the top division as Ted Higgins took the men’s 800m in 1:51.46s and then put two-time Olympic medallist Alex Haydock-Wilson (Windsor, Slough, Eton and Hounslow) under pressure in the 4x400m relay.
+Jordan Chambers’ enjoyed a flamboyant celebration in following up with 1500m victory.
+Decathletes Harry Kendall and Lewis Church both did four events each, with the most notable moment being Church’s 14.57s for second place behind WSEH’s Jaiden Dean in the 110m hurdles.

-Glasgow Jaguars scored valuable points thanks to GB junior international Luc MacLeod who, at 18, ran 47.67 in the men’s 400m A-race to take fourth spot and score seven points.
+Glasgow Jaguars scored valuable points thanks to GB junior international Luc MacLeod who, at 18, clocked 47.67s in the men’s 400m A-race to take fourth spot and score seven points.

 Mhairi Patience, who has long been one of the first name’s on the Jaguars team sheet, ran the 100m hurdles following her third-place finish representing Scotland in the long hurdles last weekend.
-She ran 14.35 to hold off Swansea Harriers’ Ellie-Rose Isaac (14.49) to take the B race.
+She ran a time of 14.35s to hold off Swansea Harriers’ Ellie-Rose Isaac (14.49s) to take the B race.

-Newly-promoted Swansea were helped by shot putter Patrick Swan, who easily won the event with a throw of 17.42m – just short of his season’s best set at the Loughborough International last weekend.
+Newly-promoted Swansea were helped by 11-time UK shot put medallist Patrick Swan, who easily won the event with a mark of 17.42m – just short of his season’s best set at the Loughborough International.
+Discus thrower Michael Jenkins finished second behind the aforementioned Percy with 56.30m.